 Australia’s first vertical school went up back in 1976.
 St Andrews Cathedral School was a trailblazer for a new school-building concept.
 But it didn’t take off like the authorities had hoped.
 For whatever reason, the building of educational facilities trended away from high-rise buildings.
 Perhaps the idea was too far ahead of its time.

 But what this does show is that vertical schools are not a new concept.
-They’ve existed for over 40 years.
+They have existed for over 40 years.
 And now, they’re coming back with a bang.

 Victoria is leading the way in the construction of such buildings.
-Construction on the state’s first vertical school began in 2016.
+The state’s first vertical school construction began in 2016.
 Capable of holding 525 students, the school is a five-storey building.
 Moreover, it combines educational and community facilities like few traditional schools can.
 The extra space that comes with building up, instead of out, seem to offer some benefits.

 Other schools in the state have followed suit.
 The high school based on the former Swinburne University site is undergoing a $25 million refurb.
 That will turn it into a vertical school in its own right.

 However, the buildings have attracted their fair share of criticism.
-Nearby residents don’t like the idea of a high-rise building that may block their views.
-Moreover, they argue that more densely packed buildings means more congestion on the ground.
-A vertical school may solve the issues of city density.
+Nearby residents do not like the idea of a high-rise building that may block their views.
+Moreover, they argue that more densely packed buildings mean more congestion on the ground.
+Building up may solve the issues of city density.
 But they still cause concern for many who live nearby.

-Victoria isn’t an outlier either.
+Victoria is not an outlier either.
 Several countries already use vertical schools to their advantage.
-In fact, they’re the predominant form of school building in Japan.
-Again, they’ve gained prominence there due to a lack of land mass for building.
-Vertical schools have also taken off in Singapore.
+In fact, they are the predominant form of school building in Japan.
+Again, they have gained prominence there due to a lack of land mass for building.
+They have also taken off in Singapore.
 Even the United States is in on the act.
 A 76-storey high rise in Manhattan dedicates its first five floors to educational facilities.
 The rest goes towards apartments and office space.

-Moreover, Victoria isn’t the only state that’s building such schools in Australia.
+Moreover, Victoria is not the only state that’s building such schools in Australia.
 Several others, particularly those with high population densities, have done the same thing.

 Are Other States Building Vertical Schools?

 You may hear a story like the one above and assume that vertical schools are a fad.
 They certainly seemed that way in the 1970s.
-The first Australian vertical school didn’t catch on.
+The first facilities didn’t catch on.
 But Victoria’s school of 2016 is just one of several appearing in Australia.

-Melbourne offers another example of the rise of vertical schools.
+Melbourne offers another example of the rise.
 The capital city of Victoria recently opened its Haileybury’s city campus to students.
 Again, this shows that the school mentioned above isn’t a one-off.
 Vertical schools are a concept that Victoria has latched onto with both hands.

-Other cities and states offer their own examples of vertical school uptake.
+Other cities and states offer their own examples of such uptake.
 St George’s Anglican Grammar School in Perth is a great example.
-In fact, this vertical school opened its doors in 2015.
+In fact, this school opened its doors in 2015.
 That puts Perth ahead of Victoria when it comes to vertical school construction.

-Of course, Sydney isn’t too far behind.
+Of course, Sydney is not too far behind.
 In fact, you’d expect Sydney to embrace the concept more readily than other Australian cities.
 Overpopulation has been an issue in the city for a number of years.
 This has led to schools reaching their maximum capacities.
-Vertical schools offer a potential solution to such problems.
-So, it should come as no surprise that they’re appearing in Sydney too.
+Building up offers a potential solution to such problems.
+So, it should come as no surprise that they are appearing in Sydney too.

-Arthur Phillip High School in Parramatta will become a 17-storey vertical school fairly soon.
-Another vertical school in Surry Hills will have a total student intake of 1,200.
+Arthur Phillip High School in Parramatta will become a 17-storey school fairly soon.
+Another school in Surry Hills will have a total student intake of 1,200.

 They’re also not just the domain of the big cities.
 The fact that there’s a vertical school in Perth shows that the concept has legs beyond Sydney and Melbourne.
 It’s likely that we’re going to see more of these buildings arise over the course of the next decade.

 That fact alone raises plenty of questions.
-What are the benefits of vertical schools?
+What are the benefits?
 As importantly, what are the drawbacks?